kdeldycke/awesome-engineering-team-management/README.md

 - `One way in which I've seen OKRs used effectively is as a defense against the type of middle or upper manager who is constantly coming up with new ideas or tasks.` ([source](https://news.ycombinator.com/item?id=19550614)) - Or how OKRs can be weaponized to prevent top managers to mess with the (already established) schedule.
 - [Why individual OKRs don't work for us](https://hrblog.spotify.com/2016/08/15/our-beliefs/) - Spotify decision to stop using OKRs for individuals.
 - [Google's usage of OKRs](https://news.ycombinator.com/item?id=17492038) - OKR grades are public, but not used for promotion.
 It was never taken very seriously there.
+- [Awesome OKR](https://github.com/domenicosolazzo/awesome-okr) - There is no shortage of content on how to measure and communicate objectives.

 ## Training